Relief Camp Workers' Union: Camp Strikes

 The RCWU organized its first strike in December 1934.
 In the four years that the federal relief camps ran, there were "359 recorded strikes, riots, demonstrations, and disturbances in all projects across Canada."
-Since the union was established by the WUL, they used their experience in organizing the unemployed in urban centers and applied it to the camps.
-The WUL sent 'agitators' to the camps to help spread ideas and literature to increase the likelihood of these men joining the cause.
-Overall, there tended to be more strikes in British Columbia and hundreds of camp workers went to Vancouver to protest conditions in the relief camps.
+Since the union was established by the WUL, they used their experience in organizing the unemployed in urban relief camps.
 The strikes were short-lived and the strikers returned to the camps with just a promise of a government commission to investigate their complaints.

 In Ontario and in other areas, the disturbances were not as severe as those in British Columbia because there were far fewer men in these camps and therefore, far fewer 'agitators' making their way to those camps.

 The RCWU managed to provide lodging and food for its members but by the end of May of 1935, their resources had begun to run dry and the demonstrations became fewer and far between.
 The RCWU was left with little resources but they did have a growing number of unhappy men.
 In June of 1935, the men embarked on a long journey which is now known as the On-to-Ottawa Trek.
 They rode on top of freight trains headed east to present their demands for Prime Minister Bennett in Ottawa but were subsequently stopped in the city of Regina.